cupy/cupy/docs/source/cupy-reference/environment.rst

 Environment variables
 =====================

-Here are the environment variables Chainer uses.
+Here are the environment variables CuPy uses.

 +--------------------+----------------------------------------------------+